What is Ethereum and how does it work?

 Where do ether coins come from?

-As of April 2022, there were about 120.4 million ether in existence.
-And while new coins could be “mined,” the total annual issuance is limited.
-That contrasts sharply to Bitcoin, where a maximum of 21 million coins can be mined and new issuance becomes harder each year.
+The total annual issuance of ether is limited.
+As of May 2024, there were about 120.1 million ether in existence.
+That contrasts sharply to Bitcoin, where a maximum of 21 million coins can be created and new issuance becomes harder each year.
 And it contrasts still further with Dogecoin, where issuance is completely unlimited.
+Experts estimate that the annual issuance of ether dropped approximately 87 percent since its adoption of a proof-of-stake system.

 Is Ethereum a good investment?